nzdravevski/nzdravevski.github.com/source/_posts/2012-05-26-json-serialized-date-passed-between-ios-and-wcf-and-vice-versa.markdown

 Of course, everything that is communicated via JSON has to be a string value.

-1. WCF .NET side code
+1. WCF .NET Server side code
 ===
 Example `Event` class that represents data about events.
 Instances of this class are sent via `WebInvoke` methods to the iOS client application.
 Only the attributes of type `DateTime` are showed.